aws/pg_tle/docs/09_datatypes.md

 * `typenamespace`: The namespace where the new operator function will be created.
 It must be the same namespace where the base data type is.
 * `typename`: The name of the base data type.
 * `opfunc`: The name of a previously defined operator function.
-The function must be declared as taking one or two arguments of type `bytea`.
+The function must take exactly one or two arguments of type `bytea`.

 #### Example